kengu7272/kengu7272/README.md

 ### Hi there 👋

+## Computer Science Student & Aspiring Software Engineer

-💬 Ask me about my motorcycle I just bought
+💬 Ask me about my motorcycle I just bought 🏍️
-Outside of coding, I enjoy lifting and video games.
+Outside of coding, I enjoy lifting and video games

 <!--
 **kengu7272/kengu7272** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.